david618/rtsink/deploy/README.md

 Runs a Java comman to execute the class com.esri.rtsink.KafkaCnt

-Parameters:
+Parameters: 172.16.0.4:9092 simFile group1 $PORT0 true
-172.16.0.4:9092: is the ip:port of Kafka; this parameter could also be the name of the DCOS Kafka app in Marathon (e.g. hub2)
+- 172.16.0.4:9092: is the ip:port of Kafka; this parameter could also be the name of the DCOS Kafka app in Marathon (e.g. hub2)
-simFile: topic name
+- simFile: topic name
-group1: Group ID for Kafka
+- group1: Group ID for Kafka
-$PORT0: Use Marathon assigned port for health check; the app will also make results accessible on this port
+- $PORT0: Use Marathon assigned port for health check; the app will also make results accessible on this port
-true: Optional parameter for testing latency.
+- true: Optional parameter for testing latency.
 Latency assumes CSV inputs and the last field is epoch time in milliseconds.

 ## cpus, mem, and disk